NorthCoastChurch/IT-Policy/Security-Policy-5-Clean-Desk.md

     - or password that could permit access to an individual’s financial account
   - Restricted data is divided into two categories:
   - Personal data, that refers to any combination of information that identifies and describes an individual.
-  - Limited data, that refers to electronic information whose unauthorized access, modification, or loss could seriously or adversely affect {COMPANY-NAME}, its members, and non-members.
+  - Limited data, that refers to electronic information whose unauthorized access, modification, or loss could seriously or adversely affect North Coast Church, its members, and non-members.
 - Electronic devices, including cell phones and PDAs
 - Keys used to access sensitive information
 - Printouts containing sensitive information